Skiddle-ID/checkdomain/README.md

 New API /w Real-time Update : https://api.skiddle.id/block/

-**Ready to used** : https://nawalacheck.skiddle.id/ (There is no limit for now, it can only process 1000 list per request)
+**Ready to used** : https://nawalacheck.skiddle.id/ (There is no limit for now, it can only process 1000 list per request) Email me if you need the access, since my system will auto block IP if spam request detected.

 ### Make a Simple request
 **cURL**